spandanapatta/Brain_Stroke_Prediction/README.txt

 ALGORITHMS:

-	Among KNN, Logistic Regression, Decision Tree, and Random Forest models, Logistic Regression achieved the highest accuracy, making it the most effective model for the given dataset.
+	Among KNN, Logistic Regression, Decision Tree, and Random Forest models, Random Forest achieved the highest accuracy of 98%, making it the most effective model for the given dataset.